Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Algorithm design

 \subsubsection{Certifying initial directions}

-The \iaht algorithm which certifies the quality of the initial directions $v$ is displayed in Algorithm \ref{alg:IAHT}.
-The idea is simple and requires nothing from the past: we query the test action $v$ multiple times to obtain an accurate estimate of $f(\jiao{\theta^\star,v})$, and apply a projection based test to see whether the inner product $\jiao{\theta^\star, v}$ lies in the target interval.
+The \iaht algorithm certifying the quality of the initial directions $v$ is displayed in Algorithm \ref{alg:IAHT}.
+The idea is simple and requires nothing from the past: we query the test action $v$ multiple times to obtain an accurate estimate of $f(\jiao{\theta^\star,v})$, and apply a projection based test to see if the inner product $\jiao{\theta^\star, v}$ lies in the target interval.
+Here the parameter $\kappa_1$ represents the target accuracy for certification.
 The performance of this test is summarized in the following lemma.

 \begin{lemma} Suppose $f$ is monotone on $[-1,1]$.
-Then with probability at least $1-\delta$, the \iaht algorithm outputs: \begin{itemize} \item \textsf{True} if $\jiao{\theta^\star, v}\in [2.2/\sqrt{d}, 2.8/\sqrt{d}]$; \item \textsf{False} if $\jiao{\theta^\star, v}\notin [2/\sqrt{d}, 3/\sqrt{d}]$. \end{itemize} \end{lemma}
+Then with probability at least $1-\delta$, the \iaht algorithm outputs: \begin{itemize} \item \textsf{True} if $\jiao{\theta^\star, v}\in [(1+\kappa_1)/\sqrt{d}, (1+2\kappa_1)/\sqrt{d}]$; \item \textsf{False} if $\jiao{\theta^\star, v}\notin [1/\sqrt{d}, (1+3\kappa_1)/\sqrt{d}]$. \end{itemize} \end{lemma}